- Who We Serve

 That means users must complete the application in one sitting.
 This isn’t always practical, especially if the form is long or requires a team’s input.

-Consider using application management software.
+Consider using grant management software.
 Such a system is designed to use an applicant accounts.
 Not only can they return to their incomplete application, but they can also see status updates once it’s been submitted.

 To save time and effort for both your applicant and reviewers, add a qualifying quiz at the beginning of your online application.